 Note: The application process for the International Experience Canada Program may begin during the autumn before the year a volunteer may wish to participate in our Program.

 Canadian Immigration and Citizenship require non-Canadians to have this work permit for volunteer activities exceeding two weeks where the objective is to gain skills that are relevant to their career goals.

 Interested in more information?

-If this program sounds interesting to you, contact the AFRF Research Coordinator for an application form for the program.
+If this program sounds interesting to you, contact David Hamilton for an application form for the program.
 The deadline for the application form to be submitted is February 15 of the year you wish to volunteer, though you are welcome to apply earlier too, especially if you are actively seeking a Work Permit described above.
+Applications after Febuary 15th may be considered on a case by case basis.
 We select candidates and internship durations based on our particular capacity in a given year.